sonic-net/SONiC/doc/voq/dynamic_host_hld.md

 ### 7.1.1 Configuration tests

-1. Enable host-route-enable under the local interface where host are learned.
+1. Enable adjacency-route-enable under the local interface where adjacency is learned.
-2. Verify the host is learned in the FRR neighbor DB and added to Zebra.
+2. Verify the adjacency is learned in the FRR neighbor DB and added to Zebra.
-3. Unconfigure host-route-enable under the local interface.
+3. Unconfigure adjacency-route-enable under the local interface.
-4. Verify the host is removed from Zebra and FRR neighbor DB.
+4. Verify the adjacency is removed from Zebra and FRR neighbor DB.

 ### 7.1.2 Egress node tests

-1. Ping local interface from connected host.
-Verify the host is learned in the FRR neighbor DB.
+1. Ping local interface from connected adjacency.
+Verify the adjacency is learned in the FRR neighbor DB.
-2. Verify the host is added as adjacency route in Zebra with proper tunnel encapsulation data.
+2. Verify the adjacency is added as adjacency route in Zebra with proper tunnel encapsulation data.
-3. Verify BGP advertise an EVPN RT-5 with corresponding Tunnel Encap attributes.
+3. Verify BGP advertise an IPv4/IPv6 unicast with corresponding Tunnel Encap attributes.

 ### 7.1.2 Ingress node tests

-1. Ping local interface from connected host on remote node.
+1. Ping local interface from connected adjacency on remote node.
-2. Verify the reception of a BGP EVPN RT-5 for that host.
+2. Verify the reception of a BGP IPv4/IPv6 unicast route for that adjacency.
 3. Verify the route is coming with Tunnel Encapsulation attribute
 4. Verify the route is imported into Zebra with Tunnel Encapsulation data
 5. Verify the route is downloaded to fpmsyncd.